Review Redmi Note 7 review: global version with 4/64 GB from Amazon for $189.80

 Xiaomi started the year 2019 directly with a surprising news: Redmi becomes its own independent brand.
-The first smartphone of the “new” company is the Redmi Note 7, which caused a sensation in China thanks to its 48 megapixel camera and large rechargeable battery at a star price of around $150 and was completely sold out within 8 minutes.
+The first smartphone of the “new” company is the Redmi Note 7, which caused a sensation in China thanks to its 48 megapixel camera and large rechargeable battery was completely sold out within 8 minutes.
 Rightly?
 Or is the jump as small as between the predecessors?

 - Redmi Note 7